LandoVMW/work-ideas/some-documentation/EcosystemPages/JenkinsX/implementation.md

 ---
 ## What's Next
-When the installer completes, Jenkins-X CI/CD pipeline is ready to execute jobs.
+When the installer completes, Jenkins X CI/CD pipeline is ready to execute jobs.

-Jenkins-X includes some quickstart guides for trying out the system.
+Jenkins X includes some quickstart guides for trying out the system.
 You can execute one of the quickstarts such as the following Go lang quickstart.

 ```
 jx create quickstart -l go